MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Set-AzureRMAutomationVariable.md

 PS C:\>Set-AzureRmAutomationVariable -AutomationAccountName "Contoso17" -Name "StringVariable22" -ResourceGroupName "ResourceGroup01" -Value "New Value" -Encrypted $False
 ```

-This command sets a new value for the variable named StringVariable22 in the azure_2 Automation account named Contoso17.
+This command sets a new value for the variable named StringVariable22 in the Azure Automation account named Contoso17.

 ## PARAMETERS